meta-llama/llama-recipes/recipes/finetuning/README.md

 dist_checkpoint_root_folder: str="model_checkpoints"
 dist_checkpoint_folder: str="fine-tuned"
 save_optimizer: bool=False
-flop_counter: bool=False # Enable Flop counter to measure model throughput, can not be used with pytorch profiler at the same time.
+flop_counter: bool=False # Enable FLOPS counter to measure model throughput, can not be used with pytorch profiler at the same time.
-flop_counter_startpoint: int=3 # The step to start profiling, default is 3, which means after 3 steps of warmup stage, the profiler will start to count flops.
+flop_counter_start: int=3 # The step to start profiling, default is 3, which means after 3 steps of warm-up stage, the profiler will start to count FLOPS.
-use_profiler: bool=False # Enable pytorch profiler, can not be used with flop counter at the same time.
+use_profiler: bool=False # Enable pytorch profiler, can not be used with FLOPS counter at the same time.
 profiler_dir: str="PATH/to/save/profiler/results" # will be used if using profiler
 ```